pgrandinetti/katiedj-listeners/python/README.md

 Katie DJ - Python listener
 ==========================

-This folder contains the Python client for listening to the data brodcast from (Katie DJ)[http://katiedj.com].
+This folder contains the Python client for listening to the data brodcast from [Katie DJ](http://katiedj.com).
 To run the client, make sure you have Python >= 3.5 and follow the below procedure.
 We recommend to have the Python 3.5 (or 3.6) executable installed into a virtual environment.

 ## How to run the client